 Tours depart roughly once per hour.
 Each boat can seat several dozen passengers who are supposed to take off their shoes before sitting onto the mat on the floor of the boat.
 During the ride, the boatman provides explanations in Japanese and performs a local folk song.
 A couple of souvenir shops with restaurants are located next to the boat pier.

-On weekends and public holidays from mid April through November and daily from mid July through August, there are four direct bus round trips between Hiraizumi Station and the Geibikei Gorge.
-The one way trip takes 35 minutes and costs 500 yen.
+From mid April to early November, there are a few direct bus round trips between Hiraizumi Station and the Geibikei Gorge (except on Tuesdays and Wednesdays).
+The one way trip takes 35 minutes and costs 700 yen.